 One way to look at the university experience is to consider what characteristics are required to succeed.
 In my opinion these are comprised of Smarts + Opportunity + Resources + Motivation.
 Obviously you have to be smart enough.
 Some of the people who you knew in high school probably weren’t smart enough to be where you are now.
 In fact, at least some of the people in your classes today may not be smart enough to succeed in obtaining their bachelors degree.
 You also need the opportunity which has to do with whether a school saw fit to admit you.
 However, schools can be wrong sometimes which is why just because you have been admitted to you university that does not guarantee that you will successfully complete your degree.
 You also need the necessary resources; the time and money to spend in school and pay for your tuition, books, and living expenses.
 Even though you may be taking on some part-time work to help pay your way, you obviously need to ensure that your work schedule still allows you to attend classes and study.
 Finally, how much do you want your degree?
 Are you hugely motivated or is this just something you would like to do?

 Returning to our earlier point about university being a war and not just a single battle, most of what you will accomplish will become evident over a period of 4 or 5 or even as long as 10 years.
-While we all change in many ways over that long a period of time, the things I am talking about here include your critical thinking skills, your communications ability (write, read, speak, present), and your knowledge about yourself including what courses and topics you find most interesting at university as well as what you would like to do for a living.
+Your learning curve will take place over a long period of time!
+While we all change in many ways over a decade, the things I am talking about here include your critical thinking skills, your communications ability (write, read, speak, present), and your knowledge about yourself including what courses and topics you find most interesting at university as well as what you would like to do for a living.
 Some of these changes will come about organically as a result of increasing maturation but some will happen much more efficiently if you work at them.
 As an example there will be a number of your classmates who will drop out and spend several years doing “other things” until a time when they find that university can be an effective learning environment for them.
 If or when they return to school some of them may go back to the same program and courses they attempted first time around while others may pursue a totally different track.
 What happened in the intervening time is they learned more about themselves.
 That is not a bad thing.
 Trust me, you would be better off taking some time off to discover what you really want to do versus running a sprint to complete a degree in a topic that you know you really do not like!

 Finding your passion?